Ann Ferrar / Author / Contact

 Foreword to Sturgis Stories: Celebrating the People of the World's Largest Motorcycle Rally, a photo-essay book by Thomas Endres, PhD (MN: Kirk House Publishers, 2002)

-"Bessie Stringfield: A Tribute to a Life-Long Harley Girl," American Iron Magazine, Special Daytona Issue, June 1993; reissued in CC Magazine, Jan.
-1995
+"Bessie Stringfield: A Tribute to a Life-Long Harley Girl," American Iron Magazine, Special Daytona Issue, June 1993.
+This was Ferrar's narrative tribute article about Bessie, and it was the first time Stringfield was introduced to the wider world beyond Miami, Florida.

 Stevenson, Jed: "Hear Me Roar: A Woman's Symphony on the Road," New York Times, July 28, 1996